richardokonicha/heroku-py/README.md

 # DESCRIPTION

-heroku-py is a Python3 wrapper around some of the [v3 Heroku API](https://devcenter.heroku.com/categories/platform-api) endpoints. heroku-py only exposes most of the common endpoints that you probably use everyday during development such as performing CRUD operations on an app and deploying builds of versions of your source code, especially using Git.
+heroku-py is a Python3 wrapper around some of the [v3 Heroku API](https://devcenter.heroku.com/categories/platform-api) endpoints.

+heroku-py only exposes most of the common endpoints that you probably use everyday during development such as performing CRUD operations on an app and deploying builds of versions of your source code, especially hosted on GitHub.

-The [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) contains much more powerful features for the customization of your apps.
+The [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) contains much more powerful features for the customization of your apps and heroku-py does not attempt to serve as a replacement.

 # INSTALLATION